Policies

 Policy Statement

-This setting believes that the health and safety on children is of paramount importance.
+This setting believes that the health and safety of children is of paramount importance.
 We make our setting a safe and healthy place for children, parents, guardians, staff and volunteers.

 We aim to make children, parents and staff aware of health and safety issues and to minimize the hazards and the risks to enable the children to thrive in a healthy and safe environment.